 Lorelle Frazer, University of the Sunshine Coast, USC Business School

-Professor Lorelle Frazer joined the University of the Sunshine Coast as Dean and Head of the USC Business School in 2018.
+Professor Lorelle Frazer joined the University of the Sunshine Coast as Dean and Head, USC Business School in 2018.
 Previously she worked at Griffith University and was the Dean (Learning & Teaching) of the Griffith Business School from 2006 to 2014 where she had responsibility for the successful implementation of AoL.
 Lorelle’s research and teaching expertise is in franchising.
 She has attracted more than $2 million in competitive research grants and has been the recipient of three ARC Linkage Project grants and a (current) ARC Discovery Indigenous Project.
 She has led the biennial ‘Franchising Australia’ surveys of the franchise sector since 1998.
 In 2010 she was presented with a Contribution to Franchising award from the Franchise Council of Australia for ‘significant contributions to the education of the Australian franchise community’.
 In 2010, Lorelle was appointed a Global Facilitator for AACSB International to co-facilitate Assurance of Learning seminars in Australia and internationally.

 Phil Hancock, University of Western Australia, UWA Business School